anyai/DeepCTR/docs/source/models/DeepModels.rst

   - maintaining the ability of modeling low-order feature interactions implicitly or explicitly

-It is general to apply Deep Neural Network (DNN) whose input should be designed to capature the high-order feature interactions implicitly.
+It is general to apply Deep Neural Network (DNN) whose input should be designed to capature the high-order feature interactions implicitly and selectively.